Home

 • Keep the door to the bathroom open to air it out

-For periodic bleaching, I spray on the bleach and let it sit before scrubbing with a scrub brush and rinsing.
-Make sure to ventilate the area by opening a window and or door.
-If mold is really stubborn in your home, you can try soaking cotton balls in bleach, then placing them on the tough mold spots to penetrate and soak, then scrubbing and rinsing.
+I've found Clorox Clean Up the best and easiest way to handle mildew in the shower.
+I spray it on, open a window and let it sit.
+I come back a bit later and thoroughly rinse and let it air dry.
+If mold is really stubborn in your home, you can try soaking cotton balls in the Clorox Clean Up, then placing them on the tough mold spots to penetrate and soak, then scrubbing and rinsing.

 In addition to saving time, these bathroom cleaning tips save you elbow grease and money on cleaning products too.